 The hypothesis can be tested empirically

 If you use mixed methods (qualitative and quantitative) research you may need to have both hypothesis (for the quantitative part) and research question (for the qualitative part).
-See also the Methodology Guide [link to be added].
+See also the Methodology Guide.

 We advise you to formulate a research question if

 Your project is exploratory, meaning you are not looking for a specific result.

 Your project method is qualitative, seeking to understand concepts, thoughts and experiences through non-numerical data.

 Feasible: you must be able to answer it within your means (skills, time, financial means).
 It is better to have a thoroughly researched answer to a small question than to fail to find the answer to one which is too big or diffuse!